 Note: If you want your NTFS drive to be compatible with both macOS and Windows, you can format it into FAT32/exFAT.
 If you use the NTFS drive only on Mac, you can choose to format it into APFS/ APFS (Encrypted)/APFS (Case-sensitive)/ APFS (Case-sensitive, Encrypted).

-It is really a pain on the neck if you want to transfer files between an NTFS drive and a Mac often but you can't.
-It is also frustrating that you can't write to your newly-bought drives because you were not aware that they were formatted into NTFS.
+It is really a pain on the neck if you can't transfer files from an NTFS drive to macOS Big Sur.
+It is also frustrating that you can't write to your newly-bought drives because you were not aware that they were NTFS formatted.

 This post pulls you out of the frustration about how to write to an NTFS drive with or without a third-party utility on a Mac.
 Most importantly, users can expect Mac to write to NTFS drives with the assistance of iBoysoft NTFS for Mac even in macOS Big Sur.